Mar 19, 2026

 If you are evaluating different AI tools, understand that ChatGPT and Copilot serve different purposes.
 ChatGPT is excellent for general use, Copilot is designed for work within the Microsoft ecosystem.

-If you are building custom solutions, model choice now extends beyond OpenAI.
-Claude and other models are available for specific scenarios.
+If you are building custom solutions, model choice now extends well beyond OpenAI.
+Claude and Gemini models are available for specific scenarios, and the Copilot model picker puts that choice directly in users' hands.

 The AI tools are becoming more capable every month.
 The key is understanding what you actually have access to and using it effectively.